 - 1. Emissions inventories are estimates of residuals released to air, water and land from specific human activities.
 The list of residuals covered will vary by country.
 One international guideline is the OECD Pollutant Release and Transfer Registry. (link) Hazardous wastes are generally recorded in separate inventories. - 2.
 Water statistics would ideally include a comprehensive measure of stock, supply and flows of freshwater. - 3.
 Energy statistics would also include a comprehensive and coherent accounting for national energy supply and use by economic sector. - 4.
-Waste statistics would include an accounting of waste generation and disposition (recycling, disposal, landfilling, etc.) of non-hazardous wastes. - 5.
-Environmental statistics is a general term for data integrated from other sources to provide summary tables or indicators of specific aspects of the environment.
-These are sometimes compiled into a comprehensive national document. - 6.
+Waste statistics would include an accounting of waste generation and disposition (recycling, disposal, landfilling, etc.) of non-hazardous and hazardous wastes. - Natural resource statistics include statistics on physical quantities of various natural resources including mineral and energy resources, timber resources, aquatic (incl fish) resources and soil resources. - 6.
+Land and geospatial statistics include statistics on land use and land cover and may extend to other information that has been organised following GIS techniques - 7.
+Other environment statistics is a general term for data integrated from other sources to provide summary tables or indicators of specific aspects of the environment.
+These are sometimes compiled into a comprehensive national document. - 8.
 National accounts are the compilation of macro-economic statistics into high-level indicators to track national production and wealth.
-Components of the national accounts may be produced in different national organizations but one group will be responsible for the integration of the information to produce estimates of GDP. - 7.
-International trade statistics are used to identify the physical flows of goods (such as fuels, minerals and forestry products) between countries. - 8.
-Business statistics are a source of information on industrial consumption as well as expenditures on environmental protection. - 9.
-Government finance statistics can be used to better assess the payments to and from government (taxes and subsidies) for environmental purposes.

-10. Other.
-This category is an opportunity to list other national sources of relevant statistics that are not detailed in this list.
-These sources, such as administrative data or specific surveys, should demonstrably contribute to the compilation of a specific SEEA account.
+Components of the national accounts may be produced in different national organizations but one group will be responsible for the integration of the information to produce estimates of GDP. - 9.
+International trade statistics are used to identify the physical flows of goods (such as fuels, minerals and forestry products) between countries. - 10.
+Business statistics are a source of information on industrial consumption as well as expenditures on environmental protection. - 11.
+Government finance statistics can be used to better assess the payments to and from government (taxes and subsidies) for environmental purposes. - 12.
+Other economic statistics This category is an opportunity to list other national sources of relevant statistics that are not detailed in this list.
+These sources, such as administrative data, censuses or specific surveys, should demonstrably contribute to the compilation of a specific SEEA account.
 For example, Canada conducts surveys of the Waste Management Industry.
-This could contribute to both the waste account (quantities) and business statistics (expenditures).
+This could contribute to both the waste account (quantities) and business statistics (expenditures). - 13.
+Other statistics includes particularly population and employment data (including census data) and any other data relevant for the analysis of resource and development issues not included above.